bregenspan/eslint-plugin-require/README.md

 # eslint-plugin-require

-ESLint rules for enforcing specified patterns of use of <a href="http://requirejs.org/">RequireJS</a> and compatible AMD module loaders.
+<a href="http://eslint.org/">ESLint</a> rules for enforcing specified patterns of use of <a href="http://requirejs.org/">RequireJS</a> and compatible AMD module loaders.

 ## Why Use It